 - Substance abuse

 Opening the Door to a World of Opportunities

 When you earn a B.S. in Psychology, you acquire the skills and knowledge needed to pursue careers in many fields.
-At Alvernia, most psychology majors pursue careers in four areas: health care and clinical, criminal justice and forensics, education and community, and business and non-profit.
-In addition, many psychology graduates continue their education by earning Master’s or a Ph.D. in specific subfields of psychology or counseling.
+Most psychology majors pursue careers in healthcare, criminal justice, forensics, education, business and the non-profit arena.
+Others continue their education to earn advance degrees in specific areas of healthcare, counseling and education.